rancher/os/docs/quick-start-guide/index.md

 …….
 ```

-All of these images are available for use by `system-docker` daemon, some of them are run at boot time, and others, such as the `console`, `user-docker`, `rsyslog`, and `ntp` containers are always running.
+All of these images are available for use by `system-docker` daemon, some of them are run at boot time, and others, such as the `console`, `docker`, `rsyslog`, and `ntp` containers are always running.

 ```bash
 $ sudo system-docker ps